alexi.sh

 Mitigations:

-• Use a VPN client that either routes IPv6 inside the tunnel or disables IPv6 on all interfaces while the tunnel is active (the latter is the more common implementation)
+• Use a VPN client that either routes IPv6 inside the tunnel or disables IPv6 on all interfaces while the tunnel is active.
+The second option is the more common one.

-• On Linux, you can explicitly disable IPv6 with sysctl -w net.ipv6.conf.all.disable_ipv6=1 before connecting; better to configure this in the VPN client's up/down scripts
+• On Linux, you can disable IPv6 with sysctl -w net.ipv6.conf.all.disable_ipv6=1 before connecting.
+It is better to set this in the VPN client's up/down scripts.

-• On Windows, Network Adapters → Properties → uncheck "Internet Protocol Version 6" per-adapter, or configure VPN adapter binding to handle both stacks
+• On Windows, go to Network Adapters β†’ Properties.
+Uncheck "Internet Protocol Version 6" per adapter.
+Or configure VPN adapter binding to handle both stacks.

-• Verify IPv6 handling is documented in your VPN provider's knowledge base; absence of documentation is itself a signal
+• Check that your VPN provider's knowledge base documents IPv6 handling.
+Missing documentation is itself a signal.

-A one-time test at VPN setup is insufficient.
+A one-time test at VPN setup is not enough.
 Network state changes on sleep/wake, DHCP renewal, captive portal re-authentication, and OS updates.
-The following protocol establishes a baseline and covers state transitions.
+The protocol below sets a baseline and covers these state transitions.

 Setup: define your baseline